 While you could certainly do plenty of baking and pizzamaking using only refined white flour, some people like to experiment with other types.
 Have you ever wondered what the difference is between whole wheat and white whole wheat flour?
 What about semolina, rye, and spelt?
 Here's a quick glossary of some of the more common varieties.

-Whole wheat: The bran and germ of the wheat are included along with the endosperm, whereas normal white flour contains only the endosperm.
+The bran and germ of the wheat are included along with the endosperm, whereas normal white flour contains only the endosperm.
 Whole wheat flour tends to absorb more moisture than while flour, so you need to adjust for that if you're making a substitution in a recipe.
-Whole wheat flours have a shorter shelf life than white wheat, since the oil in the whole wheat can go rancid.
-If you don't use it quickly, it's best to store it in the refrigerator or freezer.

 Stone-ground whole wheat: A coarser ground version of whole wheat.
 One thing to keep in mind with whole wheat flours is that the coarseness can vary from brand to brand.